IR35 (intermediaries legislation): find out if it applies

 - the tax residence status of the worker and client

-- the location in which the duties of the contract are carried out
+- where the duties of the contract are carried out

 If you’re a foreign national who provides your services through an intermediary you may be affected by the IR35 legislation.

-Services to help you find out if IR35 applies
+Further HMRC services to help you find out if IR35 legislation applies

 If you need help understanding and applying IR35, contact the IR35 Helpline.
 It’s confidential and any information you give won’t be shared with HMRC compliance teams.
 You don’t need to reveal your identity to use the helpline.